lake-wg/edhoc/draft-ietf-lake-edhoc.md

    * ID_CRED_x = { TBD4 : uri }, for x = I or R,

-* ID_CRED_x MAY contain the actual credential used for authentication, CRED_x.
+ID_CRED_x MAY contain the actual credential used for authentication, CRED_x.
 For example, a certificate chain can be transported in ID_CRED_x with COSE header parameter c5c or x5chain, defined in {{I-D.ietf-cose-cbor-encoded-cert}} and {{I-D.ietf-cose-x509}}.

+CWT and UCCS are transported with the COSE header parameter registered in {{cwt-header-param}}.

+* ID_CRED_x = { TBD1 : CWT }, for x = I or R,

+* ID_CRED_x = { TBD1 : UCCS }, for x = I or R,

 It is RECOMMENDED that ID_CRED_x uniquely identify the public authentication key as the recipient may otherwise have to try several keys.
 ID_CRED_I and ID_CRED_R are transported in the 'ciphertext', see {{m3}} and {{m2}}.

-When ID_CRED_x does not contain the actual credential it may be very short.
-One byte credential identifiers are realistic in many scenarios as most constrained devices only have a few keys.
-In cases where a node only has one key, the identifier may even be the empty byte string.
+When ID_CRED_x does not contain the actual credential it may be very short, e.g., if the endpoints have agreed to use a key identifier parameter `kid` or `kid2`.
+The latter is introduced to allow more one-byte identifiers (see {{kid2-header-param}} and {{kid2-key-common-param}}) which may be useful in many scenarios since constrained devices only have a few keys.
+Note that in CBOR, the integers -24 to 23 and the empty bytestring h'' are encoded as one byte.

+* ID_CRED_x = { TBD2 : key_id_x }, where key_id_x : kid2, for x = I or R.

 ## Cipher Suites {#cs}